 This is the 1965 Lancia Appia with its impressive door closures and very lovely form.
 And if we continue to the other side of the car we are greeted by this flowing highlight over the front wing.
 The 1996 VW Passat did something conceptually similar.
+The later Fulvia and Flavia saloons had every bit the same thoroughgoing solidity.
 Continue reading “Sommer’s Automobile Museum, Part 2”

 Most of the effort in preparing this is in the image.
 It shows the number of times per year that exclamation points appeared on the front cover of Car magazine.

 The reason I have chosen to analyse Car is that I have a continuous collection from 1998 to hand.
 I might later go and do a control and see how other magazines’ use has changed over time.
 Continue reading “A history!”

 This is part of Driven To Write’s unique service.
 Normally colour analyses are expensive and hard-to-get proprietary information.
 We give it away for free.